1Pip2/QueueLang/README.md

 - 'req' moves the front element of the queue to the back
 - 'dup' will enqueue a copy of the reference to the front element in the queue
 - 'cpy' will enqueue a copy of the front element in the queue
+- 'rm' removes the element at the front of the queue

 ### If-statements
 > if [<br />